OlhaCh/dia-landing-page/README.md

 # Dia Landing page
 Dia landing page implemented based on a template [Dia](https://www.figma.com/file/7qwsWggv9BAxMi2VPhBuPr/Air-(formerly-Dia)?node-id=9138%3A35)
-Best decision for a startup company or service with a one page view.
+Best solution for a startup company or service with a one page view.

 # Build with
 HTML